amazon-science/abstractive-factual-tradeoff/datasets/constraints-fact/README.md

   "document_short": "Russian's intervention in Syria is \"hugely significant\" says the UK's former senior military adviser in the Middle East Lt Gen Sir Simon Mayall.
 2 October 2015 Last updated at 18:13 BST Speaking in an interview with BBC Newsnight's diplomatic and defence editor Mark Urban, he said UK policy in Syria had been hampered by \"wishful thinking\" - and officials underestimated the staying power of President Bashar al-Assad.
 More on this story from Mark Urban on BBC Newsnight at 22:30 BST BBC Two on Friday 2 October, and afterwards on iPlayer", "document_id": "56",
   "document_full": "Russian's intervention in Syria is \"hugely significant\" says the UK's former senior military adviser in the Middle East Lt Gen Sir Simon Mayall.
 2 October 2015 Last updated at 18:13 BST Speaking in an interview with BBC Newsnight's diplomatic and defence editor Mark Urban, he said UK policy in Syria had been hampered by \"wishful thinking\" - and officials underestimated the staying power of President Bashar al-Assad.
+More on this story from Mark Urban on BBC Newsnight at 22:30 BST BBC Two on Friday 2 October, and afterwards on iPlayer", "document_original": "2 October 2015 Last updated at 18:13 BST Speaking in an interview with BBC Newsnight's diplomatic and defence editor Mark Urban, he said UK policy in Syria had been hampered by \"wishful thinking\" - and officials underestimated the staying power of President Bashar al-Assad.
 More on this story from Mark Urban on BBC Newsnight at 22:30 BST BBC Two on Friday 2 October, and afterwards on iPlayer", "annotator_votes_combined": 0
 }
 ```